 Moderating live audio is labor-intensive

-In December, we wrote about how audiovisual platforms have been able to sidestep a lot of criticism about misinformation even though they are a significant part of the problem.
+We wrote about how audiovisual platforms have been able to sidestep criticism about misinformation even though they are a significant part of the problem.
 One of the reasons is that audiovisual content takes longer to consume and study.
 It is also more difficult to moderate automatically.
-Most content moderation technology relies on text or visual cues that have previously been marked as problematic; live audio provides neither.
+Most content moderation technology relies on text or visual cues that previously have been marked as problematic; live audio provides neither.

-It’s no surprise then that Clubhouse and Twitter Spaces are relying on users to flag potentially offending conversations (see below for specific policies) as their primary form of moderation, shifting the burden to the people targeted by the content.
-As for Facebook, CEO Mark Zuckerberg has not yet indicated how or to what extent the live audio chats ought to be moderated.
+It’s no surprise then that Clubhouse and Twitter Spaces rely on users to flag potentially offending conversations (see below for specific policies) as their primary form of moderation, shifting the burden to the people targeted by the content.
+As for Facebook (now known as Meta), listeners can report an audio room for potential breach of community standards.

 Part of the appeal of live audio chats is that they feel intimate.
 This raises issues of consent and privacy for researchers and journalists who might be interested in using the spaces for newsgathering or tracking misinformation.
-Clubhouse tries to mitigate this by prohibiting recordings.
-(Facebook, on the other hand, almost seems to joke about informed consent: In a short promotional video titled “Bringing Social Audio Experiences to Facebook,” one voice asks another if they want to record something together.
-The other voice replies, “I do.
-Actually, I’m already recording.”)
+Clubhouse room creators can record chats; Facebook lets audio room hosts post a recording after the room has ended.

 Regardless of the platform’s official policy, journalists and researchers should take care to consider whether it’s necessary to listen in on or use material from conversations in these spaces.
 Participants might not be aware who is in the room or that their words could be made public.
 Reporters should also question whether misinformation they hear on the platform merits coverage: Has the falsehood traveled widely enough that reporting on it will not amplify it to new audiences?
 The size of the room is the only metric available in many cases, as there aren’t shares, likes and comments to help evaluate the reaction and reach the conversation is getting.